Ceramics Materials List

 We strongly recommend that you read the entire syllabus and look through the materials lists early on in the class to ensure you have everything you need for each of the weekly assignments!

-The following materials are required for this course; however, you do have a choice between working with earthenware clay or air dry clay.
+The following materials are required for this course.
 Links are provided to recommended products.
 You are not required to purchase products from the recommended provider.

 - 25 lbs red or white earthenware clay (may need more).
 Options include Talc-Free White Clay and White Moist Talc Firing Clay